 New REI proposes to organize and acquire, directly or indirectly, the common stock or other equity interests of one or more subsidiaries (collectively, the "Financing Subsidiary") for the purpose of effecting various financing transactions from time to time through the Authorization Period involving the issuance and sale of up to an aggregate of \$1 billion (cash proceeds to New REI or the respective subsidiary company) in any combination of common stock, preferred securities, debt securities, stock purchase contracts and stock purchase units, as well as its common stock issuable pursuant to such stock purchase contracts and stock purchase units, all as defined below and described herein.
+The proceeds of such transactions will be counted against the financing limits for New REI or the respective subsidiary, as appropriate.
 Any security issued pursuant to the authority granted in this File will be appropriately disclosed in the system's financial statements.
-No Finance Subsidiary shall acquire or dispose of, directly or indirectly, any interest in any utility asset, as that term is defined under the Act, without first obtaining such further approval as may be required.
+No Financing Subsidiary shall acquire or dispose of, directly or indirectly, any interest in any utility asset, as that term is defined under the Act, without first obtaining such further approval as may be required.